 Though there are only typically two trains per hour, which are direct to Greenwich from Farringdon; these trains will typically be heading to Rainham.

 So if the waiting time for one of these trains is more than 15 minutes, you may as well take the first train heading to London Bridge station, then where you arrive there, head over to platform 1 for a train on to Greenwich.

 Take the eastbound Elizabeth line to Stratford and connect there for the Jubilee line to North Greenwich, step-free access is available to the Jubilee line at Stratford and the trains commence their journeys there, so if you don't rush to join the next departure, seats will be available.

 Take the southbound Bakerloo line to Marylebone station and transfer there to a Chiltern Trains service to Wembley Stadium station.

-The easiest route from Paddington station to the Sky Garden is to take the eastbound Elizabeth line to Farrringdon and connect there for an eastbound Metropolitan or Circle line train to Aldgate station; don't board a Hammersmith & City line train, which will be heading to Barking.
+The easiest route from Paddington station to the Sky Garden is to take the eastbound Elizabeth line to Farrringdon and connect there for an eastbound Metropolitan or Circle line train to Aldgate station; at Farringdon don't board a Hammersmith & City line train, which will be heading to Barking.

 The Sky Garden will then be an 8 - 12 min walk along Fenchurch Street.

 Take the southbound Bakerloo line to Oxford Circus and connect there for the southbound Victoria line to Pimlico station as it is an 8 to 15 walk to Tate Britain Tate Britain.

 Then on arrival at Pimlico, head to the gallery's side entrance by crossing over Vauxhall Bridge Road on to John Islip Street and turning right into Atterbury Street.